Pabst Building: History and description

 The property at the northwest corner of Water and Wisconsin Street was a prime central location of historic significance.
 Solomon Juneau's original cabin and trading post had stood at this spot on the Milwaukee River, considered the "starting point" of the city.
 In 1851 the Ludington Block building was built here.
 Around 1890 the property was purchased by brewer Frederick Pabst, who demolished the Ludington building and hired architect Solon Spencer Beman to design his headquarters, a magnificent symbol of his brewery empire, in its place.

 The Pabst Building measured fourteen stories, about 235 feet tall from the sidewalk to the top of the copper tower.
 It was constructed of brown brick ornamented with terra cotta with a magnificent granite arch at its entrance.
 The main tower was topped with copper, featuring four large clock faces.
 The style has been described as "a masterpiece of Romanesque Revival" and as a "neo-gothic high-rise, with Flemish detailing."
 It quickly became an iconic building of Milwaukee and a popular subject for postcards.
 The Pabst was Milwaukee's first skyscraper, and held the title of tallest building in Milwaukee for four years, until the Milwaukee City Hall was completed.

 The Pabst building saw many alterations to its roofline over the years.
 In the late 1940s the copper towers were removed due to deterioration and the rooflines were squared off.
 In 1981 it was demolished to make way for 100 East Wisconsin.
 The crown of the new building was inspired by the Pabst Building's design.
+Demolition of the building began in late 1980, and its archway fell on April 1, 1981.